-After bombings, churches in southern Egypt will not celebrate Easter
+Churches in southern Egypt will not celebrate Easter

 Egyptian churches in the city of Minya say they will not hold Easter celebrations next Saturday, in mourning for 45 Coptic Christians killed this week in twin bombings of churches during Palm Sunday ceremonies.

-CAIRO — Egyptian churches in the southern city of Minya say they will not hold Easter celebrations next Saturday in mourning for 45 Coptic Christians killed this week in twin bombings of churches in two cities during Palm Sunday ceremonies.
+CAIRO (AP) — Egyptian churches, in the southern city of Minya, said on Tuesday that they will not hold Easter celebrations in mourning for 45 Coptic Christians killed this week in twin bombings of churches in two cities during Palm Sunday ceremonies.

-In statement on Tuesday, the Minya Coptic Orthodox Diocese said that celebrations will only be limited to the liturgical prayers “without any festive manifestations.”
+The Minya Coptic Orthodox Diocese said that celebrations will only be limited to the liturgical prayers “without any festive manifestations.”

 Minya province has the highest Coptic Christian population in the country.
+Copts traditionally hold Easter church prayers on Saturday evening and then spend Easter Sunday on large meals and family visits.

+Parliament approved on Tuesday President Abdel Fattah el-Sissi’s decision to declare a three-month state of emergency following the attacks, an action seen as a foregone conclusion since the legislature is packed with el-Sissi supporters.
+The Cabinet declared it had gone into effect as of 1 p.m. on Monday.

 Most Read Stories